Skip to Content

 • Genuine Care for Our Clients' Legal Rights & Futures

-4. Guidance at each stage: We keep you informed as your case moves through hearings, meetings, negotiations, or any trial-related appearances in the Bloomington courts.
+4. Guidance at each stage: We keep you informed through hearings, negotiations, and any trial-related appearances at the McLean County Circuit Court.

 Frequently Asked Questions

-What are the penalties for sexual abuse charges in Illinois?
+What Are the Penalties for Sexual Abuse Charges in Illinois?

 See Our Track Record of Success